MaastrichtU-BISS/lawnotation/docs/Developer/Architecture.md

 }
 ```

-This example will only allow access to admin-users, since it the resolver function always returns false (for regular users), while the authorizer function contains logic for granting access to admins.
+This example will only allow access to admin-users, since the resolver function always returns false (for regular users), while the authorizer function contains logic for granting access to admins.

 When there are many procedures with equivalent permissions, for example because they refer to the same resource, one can create a function authorizing this specific resource.
 Take the project authenticator for instance: